sourceduty/Raspberry_Pi/README.md

 What sets CyberPi apart is its emphasis on interactive learning and creativity.
 Its compact design makes it portable, while its rich set of features allows students to engage in hands-on projects that bridge theory and practice.
 Whether used in classrooms or independent study, CyberPi encourages experimentation, helping users develop critical thinking and problem-solving skills.
 The device's compatibility with hardware extensions and robotics kits further broadens its applications, enabling projects like automated systems or environmental monitoring.
 By merging accessibility and cutting-edge technology, CyberPi is an invaluable tool for inspiring the next generation of innovators.

+Makeblock is a leading Chinese technology company specializing in STEAM (Science, Technology, Engineering, Arts, and Mathematics) education solutions.
+Founded in 2011 and headquartered in Shenzhen, China, Makeblock is renowned for its innovative educational products, including programmable robots, coding platforms, and DIY kits designed to foster creativity and problem-solving skills.
+The company’s mission is to empower students, educators, and hobbyists worldwide through accessible technology, bridging the gap between learning and play.
+Makeblock’s products are popular not only in China but also globally, reflecting the country's growing influence in the educational technology sector.
+By combining cutting-edge hardware with user-friendly software, Makeblock represents China's commitment to advancing STEAM education and nurturing innovation on a global scale.

 #
 ### DB-9 (RS-232) Serial COM Ports